The Mad Doctor

 insanity of the doctor, coddling his delusions of superiority.
 And

-that 9 times out of ten, the patient loses his own soul in the process."
+that nine times out of ten, the patient loses his own soul in the process."

 Gil is right to be suspicious.
 While Gil is working on his article, Dr.